 But what should you do in the event of engine problems?
-There are a few basic steps you can take to ensure a safe ending to a day that’s gone bad.
+There are a few basic water safety survival skills you can implement to ensure a safe ending to a day that’s gone bad.
 Of course, it would be hard to plan for every contingency, but let’s talk about what to do if you become stranded on an inland lake due to engine failure.

 1. Stay calm.
 Not freaking out or losing your cool is a must.
 As the captain, you need to keep your passengers trust.
 No one listens to a person screaming or acting irrational.
 Yes, you are probably upset by the turn of events but no one needs to hear about it until everything has been taken care of.

 2. Stay with the boat if you can.
 If your boat is actively taking on water, it may be necessary to tighten up the life jacket and get in the water.
 The suction from a sinking boat will pull you under, so swim away quickly.
 But don’t get out unless you are out of options.
 The boat is bigger and will attract more attention than a bobbing figure in the water.
 Even if you can see the shore, the cold water will get to you and take so much more energy than you would expect.
 Your best bet in the event of engine failure is to anchor your boat down and wait for assistance.

 3. Consider insurance.
 On-water towing insurance will cover the hauling of your boat to a service area if it stalls, runs out of gas or is in an accident.
 This feature is included in a lot of marine insurance policies or can be purchased separately.
 A boat tow can cost anywhere from $500 to $1,000 or more.
 By contrast, boat-towing insurance is typically very reasonable at about $50 to $100 per year.